yetka/pizza/README.md

 ## Specifications
 * User can choose the size of pizza.
 * User can choose individual toppings that are listed.
-* After submitting the order, user can see the final cost.
+* Aplication allows users to order more than one pizza with different toppings.
+* Aplication displays the list of pizzas ordered as links that can be clicked for details.

 ## Setup/Installation Requirements